Wildlife

 Arthur’s Oak Bower

-The bower (or place of repose) was designed and hand-carved by Arthur de Mowbray
+The bower (or place of repose) was designed and hand-carved by Arthur de Mowbray.

 The roof is red cedar from the Cowdrey Park Estate and the seats and supports were carved from a single oak tree from Hammerwood Park, a stately home owned in the 1970’s by rock band Led Zepplin and designed by British architect Benjamin Henry Latrobe.